bmwilli/resourceManagers/mesos/com.ibm.streams.mesos/README.md

 ## Deployment Decisions
 The Streams Mesos Resource Manager supports two modes of streams runtime deployment: Pre-installed and Runtime-deployed
+> NOTE: It is recommended to setup your Mesos cluster with Pre-installed Streams runtime.
+This greatly reduces the startup time of Streams Domains and Instances.

+> NOTE: If you utilize the Runtime-deployed setup, it is suggested that you avoid making domain property changes when the streams-on-mesos Resource manager is running, the domain exists but is not running.
+The reason is that Streams will attempt to start the Authentication and Authorization service, thus causing the a resource to be provisioned and released for the sole purpose of making a property change (which can take minutes to perform).
+Instead, it is recommended that you shutdown the streams-on-mesos resource manager, remove and recreate the domain with the new properties.

 ### Runtime-deployed
 The `--deploy` option enables you to take advantage of the InfoSphere Streams provisioning features.
 When you specify this option, Mesos copies and extracts the installer for each container.
 To avoid timeout issues for both the Mesos executor and Streams do the following:
 #### Mesos